egeloen/ivory-http-adapter/UPGRADE.md

 ### 0.5 to 0.6

+ * The `Ivory\HttpAdapter\HttpAdapterInterface::sendInternalRequest` has been removed.
+You should rely on `Ivory\HttpAdapter\HttpAdapterInterface::sendRequest` instead.
  * All protected properties and methods have been updated to private except for entry points.
 This is mostly motivated for enforcing the encapsulation and easing backward compatibility.